 - May be itchy or scaly

-- Avoid contact with potentially infected material, such as rotting wood, dirt, sewage, or compost.
+- Avoid contact with rotting wood, dirt, sewage, or compost.

-- If you must work with any of the materials listed above, take the proper safety steps.
-Wear gloves and other protective gear.
+- If working with materials listed above, wear gloves and other protection.

 American Academy of Dermatology